-Thousands gather for Women’s March rallies across the US
+Thousands gather for Women’s March rallies across the U.S.

 WASHINGTON (AP) — Thousands gathered in cities across the country Saturday as part of the nationwide Women’s March rallies focused on issues such as climate change, pay equity, reproductive rights and immigration.

-Hundred showed up in New York City and thousands in Washington, D.C. for the rallies, which aim to harness the political power of women, although crowds were noticeably smaller than in previous years.
+Hundreds showed up in New York City and thousands in Washington, D.C. for the rallies, which aim to harness the political power of women, although crowds were noticeably smaller than in previous years.
 Marches were scheduled Saturday in more than 180 cities.

 The first marches in 2017 drew hundreds of thousands of people to rallies in cities across the country on the day after President Donald Trump was inaugurated.
 That year’s D.C. march drew close to 1 million people.

-In Manhattan on Saturday, hundreds of people who gathered at separate events in Foley Square and Columbus Circle planned to converge at Times Square as part of a “Rise and Roar” rally.
+In Manhattan on Saturday, hundreds of people gathered as part of a “Rise and Roar” rally at separate events in Foley Square and Columbus Circle.

 “Today, we will be the change that is needed in this world!
-Today, we rise into our power!” activist Donna Hill told a cheering crowd in Foley Square.
+Today, we rise into our power!” activist Donna Hylton told a cheering crowd in Foley Square.

+Snow began falling by the afternoon in Manhattan, apparently putting a damper on plans for the two groups to converge in large numbers near Times Square.

+Seattle’s planned Womxn’s March was rescheduled from Saturday to March 8.
+Organizers early in the week said they worried winter weather could make the event unsafe or difficult to access.

 In Denver, organizers opted to skip the rally after the march and instead invited participants to meet with local organizations to learn more about issues such as reproductive rights, climate change, gun safety and voting.

-Note: This story has been updated to correct the activist’s name to Donna Hylton, not Hill. ___